 • the effect any change may have on the relationship between the child and the parent whose name the child bore during the marriage;

-• the effect of frequent and random changes of name;
+• the effect of frequent and random name changes;

-• the advantages that will accrue to the child in both the short and long term, if the name remains as it is now;
+• the advantages to the child in the short and long term, if the name remains as it is now;

 • the time that the child spends, or is likely to spend, with the parent the child does not live with;